joshbegley/nyt-latest/previous.md

 `What America’s embarrassments have in common.`\
 https://www.nytimes.com/video/opinion/100000011019454/platner-is-vile-mcconnell-is-missing-welcome-to-american-politics.html

-**Iran’s Top Diplomat in Oman for Talks on Strait of Hormuz**\
+**Iran’s Top Diplomat Is in Oman for Talks on Strait of Hormuz**\
-`The Iranian foreign minister landed in Muscat on Saturday.
-A standoff over the strait this week set off heavy clashes between the U.S. and Iran.`\
+`The visit comes after heavy clashes this week between the U.S. and Iran.
+On Saturday, the country’s supreme leader vowed revenge for his father’s killing.`\
 https://www.nytimes.com/2026/07/11/world/middleeast/iran-araghchi-oman-iran-strait-of-hormuz.html

 **An American Politician is Blocked by Israeli Settlers in the West Bank**\